bytex-solutions/snamp/README.md

 1. `final` keyword for fields has two meanings: simplification of concurrent programming and [Value Object](https://wikis.oracle.com/display/HotSpotInternals/Value+Objects) optimization
 1. `final` keyword of methods has two menanigs: fix the stable behavior and improve chance of [inlining](https://wikis.oracle.com/display/HotSpotInternals/PerformanceTechniques)
 1. All getters and setters must be `final`
-1. Use immutable objects whenever possible (to reduce potential concurrenct problems and obtain benefits of [Value Objects](https://wikis.oracle.com/display/HotSpotInternals/Value+Objects))
+1. Use immutable objects whenever possible (to reduce potential concurrent problems and obtain benefits of [Value Objects](https://wikis.oracle.com/display/HotSpotInternals/Value+Objects))
 1. Each interface should have default or abstract implementation
 1. Use [Template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) for partial implementation of interface methods within abstract class (abstract class delcares interface method with `final` keyword but provides extensibility point in the form of protected abstract method called from interface method)
 1. Declare `serialVersionUUID` for each serializable class